shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M05Lab01_Configure_Customer_Service_Scheduling.md

 9. Click **Save and Close**.

-10. Create two more **Sites** by following the steps 7 to 9 with the name listed in the table below.
+10. Create two more **Sites** by following steps 7 to 9 with the name listed in the table below.

  odl_user_DID-19th_Ave_Location
  odl_user_DID-35th_St_Location